 2 boxes pasta

-Short term storage foods – these are the foods that need to be eaten within a few days to a couple of weeks of being harvested.
-This is going to include most of your leafy greens, radishes, cucumbers, broccoli, spinach.
+These are the foods that need to be eaten within a few days to a couple of weeks of being harvested.
+This is going to include most of your leafy greens, radishes, cucumbers, broccoli, spinach, summer squash and zucchini.

 Beans and peas are a good example of short term and long term foods.
 We will get into storing peas and beans later in the article.
 For snap beans, they can be picked, boiled and eaten right after their harvested.